aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/saveoptions/defaultTemplate/_index.md

 ### Remarks

-If specified, this path is used to load template when [Document.automaticallyUpdateStyles](../../../aspose.words/document/automaticallyUpdateStyles/) is ``True``, but [Document.attachedTemplate](../../../aspose.words/document/attachedTemplate/) is empty.
+If specified, this path is used to load template when [Document.automaticallyUpdateStyles](../../../aspose.words/document/automaticallyUpdateStyles/) is ``true``, but [Document.attachedTemplate](../../../aspose.words/document/attachedTemplate/) is empty.